Spring23BuildingGameEngines/monorepo-phigarcia/Assignment1_cpp/README.md

 # Your Information

-*TODO*: Please edit the following information in your assignment
+Please edit the following information in your assignment

-* Name:
+* Name: Phi Garcia
 * How many hours did it take you to complete this assignment?
+4
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+No
 * Did you use any external resources?
-  * (tbd if any)
-  * (tbd if any)
-  * (tbd if any)
+  * cppreference
 * (Optional) What was the most interesting part of the assignment?
-How would you improve this assignment?
+How would you improve this assignment? i enjoyed making the little game for part 2!

 # Assignment